FEISystems/ms-macwis-prototype/README.md

 *	Child Care Provided for the Following Genders
 *	Serves Special Behavioral Needs
 *	Serves Special Medical Needs
-*	Accepts USFA Food Programs
+*	Accepts USDA Food Programs

-Once the search is executed from the home page or using the advanced search feature, the “Search Results” will display providers that have been filtered by the search criteria entered.
+Once the search is executed from the Home Page or using the advanced search feature, the “Search Results” will display providers that have been filtered by the search criteria entered.

 Mississippi may choose to enhance the prototype’s Home Page by adding text to describe additional programs, services, hints, and guidelines for how to choose the most suitable child care provider.
 The current prototype provides descriptions of Licensed Child Care Centers, Licensed Family Child Care Homes, and Registered Family Child Care Homes.
 It also includes links to the Mississippi Department of Human Services to provide additional resources for parents (http://www.mdhs.state.ms.us/early-childhood-care-development/for-parents/) and information on choosing a child care provider (http://www.msdh.state.ms.us/msdhsite/_static/41%2C0%2C81.html).

-The footer of the home page includes an email address to report any site issues.
+The footer of the Home Page includes an email address to report any site issues.
 For more information, see [Section VIII.
 Reporting Prototype and Documentation Bugs](#viii----reporting-prototype-or-documentation-bugs).

 The prototype components are described in detail in [Section VII: Release Notes](#vii----release-notes--version-10).